Cookie preferences

 Last reviewed:

-Use URL Encoder to encode query values and form fields correctly so spaces, ampersands, and Unicode text stop breaking links and requests.
+Encode URL query values and form fields correctly so spaces, ampersands, and Unicode characters stop breaking links, redirects, and API requests.

 Use URL Encoder to prevent broken tracking links when campaign values contain spaces, symbols, non-Latin text, or copied copy blocks.